How to Stay Secure During Your OSINT Investigation: Security, Privacy and OSINT in 2024

 At Blackdot, we developed the Videris platform to help investigators overcome these problems and lead more secure OSINT investigations.
 Videris helps to ensure both anonymity and untraceability, whilst allowing investigators to access OSD across the dark web, deep web, and surface web.

-Videris can be deployed in a private dedicated cloud or on-premises, depending on business needs.
+Videris has flexible deployment options, depending on business needs.
 It serves as a ‘single source of truth’ for all OSINT investigations and operations, amalgamating the processes of gathering, visualising and mapping OSD with a secure reporting system for logging findings.

 This all-inclusive, holistic approach to OSINT eliminates reliance on disparate systems, closing the circle of accountability and placing total control in the hands of those best-placed to safeguard sensitive investigations.
 By deploying Videris, you can also: